skatejs/skatejs/README.md

       // retrieved.
 If you don't specify a getter, the value that it was set as
       // is returned regardless of if you've specified a setter.
       //
+      // The getter is passed a single argument which is the element in which
+      // the property was accessed.
+      //
       // To make a property "readonly", specify a getter without a setter.
       get: function () {},

       // Custom setter.
 Set value as you see fit.
 Return value is ignored.
 If
       // you don't specify a getter, then whatever `newValue` was passed in to
-      // the setter, is returned by the default getter.
-If you want to return
+      // the setter, is returned when you access the property.
-      // a custom value, specify a getter.
+      // You receive two arguments:
+      //
+      // - `element` The element that the property is being set on.
+      // - `changeData` Information about the change.
+      //
+      // The `changeData` property has three entries:
+      //
+      // - `name`
+      // - `newValue`
+      // - `oldValue`
+      //
+      // If you set the value to the same value that the property already
+      // is, then the setter is still triggered.
+However, both `newValue` and
+      // `oldValue` will be the same value.
-      set: function (newValue, oldValue) {},
+      set: function (element, changeData) {},

       // A function that gets called before `set()`.
 It's up to you what you do
       // here.
 You can log, warn, or throw an exception if an unacceptable value
       // is detected.
-By default this does nothing and the return value is not
-      // used.
+If you simply want to coerce the value, return the coerced
+      // value.
+You *must* return a value from this.
+If you don't return, then
+      // the coerced value becomes `undefined`.
       type: function () {}
     }
   },